the crude tale of a british nurse

 It strikes me that they are not only young.
 Rather, many people in their 40s, 50s or 60s who never wanted to get the vaccine and who end up very sick.

 Because it is true that the numbers of hospitalizations have dropped.
-But people who are not vaccinated continue to get just as badly ill.
+But people who are not vaccinated still get just as bad.

 “Sometimes we lose faith in the human race”